OpenDSA/OpenDSA/RST/en/Tutorials/scanning.rst

 The Scanner Class
 -----------------

 Java has an excellent class for reading in text.
-The Scanner class is extremely useful to quickly parse through a String.
+The Scanner class is useful to quickly parse through a String.
 See the |external_link1|.
 So how do we properly read in a file?
 There are a number of ways.
 This page shows a simple demonstration of how to use the Scanner class to read in a command file.
-In this project we are given 4 commands that our program must handle: debug, search, add, and delete.
+In this project we are given four commands that our program must handle: debug, search, add, and delete.
 Take a look at the |external_link2|.